Hull4Progress/Computing-for-Food-Security/Detailed-Course-Overview.md

 The course as described here is intended for senior and/or graduate-level CS students.
-It assumes a 15-week semester, with 2.5 hours of lecture time per week.
+It assumes a 15-week semester, with 2.5 hours of lecture time per week, or a 10-week quarter with 3 to 4 hours of lecture time per week.
 The lecture time will be split between traditional lectures (including some class discussion);
 coding labs that review example code snippets; and student presentations about team software projects.